FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

 **2.4.
 Issue Closure**

-The Issues can be closed by the Editors or a Maintainers.
+The Issues can be closed Editors or Maintainers.
 Issues linked to a merged PR will closed automatically.

 **2.5.
 Minor corrections**

 Minor corrections which do not materially change the document (such as the items listed below) can skip the issue creation process OR create a single running issue for a given version / milestone and reference it in pull requests.

 Examples of minor corrections include:
 * Spelling mistakes
 * Miss labeled figures